localstack/localstack.github.io/content/blog/2023-11-06-one-click-local-development-announcing-leapps-localstack-integration/index.md

 {{< img-simple src="start-localstack-session.png" >}}

 Start your LocalStack container using your preferred method with `DEBUG=1` enabled.
-Navigate to your preferred terminal or Command Prompt and run the following set of commands:
+Navigate to your preferred terminal or command prompt and run the following set of commands:

 ```bash
 echo 'def handler(*args, **kwargs):' > /tmp/testlambda.py